maiatoday/vapor/.junie/guidelines.md

 # Vapor Project Overview

 ## Introduction
 Vapor is a desktop application built with Jetpack Compose for Desktop, a modern UI toolkit for Kotlin.
 The application is a sample demonstration of various graphic techniques in Compose.
+It is loosely inspired by vaporwave images found in tho `docs/look` folder.

 ## Project Details
 - **Group ID**: net.maiatoday